jeffThompson/CollisionDetection/MarkdownFiles/circle-rect.md

 Then we do the following tests:

-	If the circle is to the RIGHT of the square, check against square's RIGHT edge.
+	If the circle is to the RIGHT of the square, check against the RIGHT edge.

-	If the circle is to the LEFT of the square, check against square's LEFT edge.
+	If the circle is to the LEFT of the square, check against the LEFT edge.

-	If the circle is ABOVE the square, check against square's TOP edge.
+	If the circle is ABOVE the square, check against the TOP edge.

-	If the circle is to the BELOW the square, check against square's BOTTOM edge.
+	If the circle is to the BELOW the square, check against the BOTTOM edge.

 Here's how that works as an if statement: